Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 - Once the cookies are formed into balls, push down with your fingers to flatten.
 I tried using a cup, and it only made a mess.
 Fingers worked best!

-Baking tips To make the perfect low carb cookie
+Baking tips To make the perfect keto sugar cookie

 - Use a heavy-duty cookie sheet.
 If you do not have a heavy-duty cookie sheet, doubling up the pan with another cookie sheet will do the trick.
 No second pan?
 Use a layer of tin foil to protect the bottom of your sheet.
-Almond flour, as well as coconut flour over-brown and protecting the bottom of the cookie sheet ensures an even golden brown bake.
+Almond flour and coconut flour over-brown, and protecting the bottom of the cookie sheet ensures an even golden brown bake.

 - Keep an eye out on the cookies around the 12-14 minute mark.
 We want the sugar cookies to be just starting to brown a bit around the edges.